JentleJoe/old-alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 6. Function that prints every other character of a string, starting with the first character

 7. Function that prints half of a string, followed by a new line

+8. Function that prints n elements of an array of integers